 In common parlance, many people know the GTIN as a barcode, but technically the GTIN is the number below the barcode symbol itself, and can therefore also be used for other technologies such as 2D barcodes and RFID tags.

-GS1 Denmark is the Danish division of the global standardisation organisation GS1.
+GS1 Denmark is the Danish division of the global standards organization GS1, which has offices in 116 countries.

-In Denmark, we primarily operate within retail, foodservice, healthcare and transport and logistics, where we increase food and patient safety with our standards for traceability and data sharing.
+In Denmark, we operate primarily in retail, food services, healthcare, transportation and logistics with our standards for traceability and data exchange.

-GS1 is a neutral, not-for-profit, UN-approved NGO.
-We are owned by our members - the users of GS1 standards and services - who in turn are represented by a board of elected members, representative of the industries we work in.
+GS1 is a neutral, not-for-profit membership organization.
+We are owned by our members - the users of GS1 standards and services - who in turn are represented by a Board of Directors consisting of elected members representative of the industries we work in.

-GS1 Denmark identifies, systematizes and shares data across products and industries in order to increase safety and coherence in society and pave the way for better lives.
+GS1 Denmark identifies, systematizes and exchanges data across products and industries to increase security and coherence in society and pave the way for better lives.

-GS1 Denmark's Board of Directors consists of seven representatives from trade and industry organizations in Denmark and two to four representatives elected by the companies that are members of GS1 Denmark.
-These are elected for one year at a time.
+The board consists of seven representatives from trade and industry organizations in Denmark and two to four representatives elected by the companies that are members of GS1 Denmark.
+These are elected for one year at a time at GS1 Denmark's general meeting, which takes place in the spring.

 GS1 collaborates with a number of international organisations including.
 ISO, the UN, the World Customs Organisation, the World Health Organisation, ISQua and Danish Standards.